Namrata725/reactJsLearning/README.md

 - Pass data as props from parent to child
 - Apply inline styling for each component

----

 ## Key Concepts

-### Component-Based Structure
+### 1. Component-Based Structure

 React is built around reusable components.
-Here, we use a `LoopComponentUser` component to display individual user information.
+Here, we create a child component named `LoopComponentUser` to display each user's details.

+---

-### Array of Objects
+### 2. Array of Objects

-An array of objects is used to store user data, where each object contains:
+Data is stored in an array where each item is an object:

 ```js
 {